pulumi/pulumi/docs/security.md

 * **User**: An account that may be logged into by a human.
 * **Roles**: An account that is assumed by services and cannot be logged into directly.
-* **Groups**: A collection of Users and/or Roles that are granted a set of permissions in bulk, based on membership.
+* **Groups**: A collection of Users, Roles, and/or other Groups that are granted a set of permissions in bulk.

+Note that adding a Group B to another Group A essentially makes Group B a "child" of Group A, in that Group B inherits the capabilities of A.  If Group B itself has children, those too become "grandchildren" of Group A, and so forth.

-To illustrate two ends of the spectrum, let's look at two cases.
+These constructs can be used to create flexible security policies, ranging from very simple to very capable.
+To illustrate two ends of the usage spectrum, let's look at two common "extremes."

-First, a small team.
+First, consider a small team.
 This case, the default if no extra settings are chosen, pre-populates the following:

 * An `administrators` Group with full permissions to everything in the Cluster.
 * An `administrator` User assigned to the `administrators` Group.